anaflaviafoppa/masterlara/README.md

 ## How does it work
 - Firstly, the user needs to sign-up so we can save their searched information
-- With the account set, they can insert every ingredient they have at home, separated by a comma
+- With the account set, they can insert every ingredient they have at home, separated by a comma (e.g. carrot, milk, onion.
+Multiple words are not supported)
 - The app will present a list of recipes that matched the search, sorted by best matches
 - Each recipe displays the percentage of the ingredients owned by the user vs. ingredients needed in the specific recipe
 - In the ingredients list at the recipe detail, the user will see in green what they have, and red whatever is missing